monk-io/docs/docs/lifecycle/cluster-switch-1.md

 title: "Switch Clusters"
 ---

-You can have multiple Monk clusters at any given time but you can manage just one at a time.
+You can have multiple MonkOS clusters at any given time but you can manage just one at a time.
 When you're working with a cluster, you're essentially joining the cluster as a member from your local machine.

-Monk introduces `exit` and `switch` commands which make it possible to hop between clusters.
+MonkOS introduces `exit` and `switch` commands which make it possible to hop between clusters.
 You can also join somebody else's cluster if they add you as an admin and as long as you have their _Monkcode_

 ## Monkcodes

-_Monkcodes_ are encrypted and compressed connection strings for Monk clusters.
-Each Monk cluster has its own Monkcode, find it with:
+_Monkcodes_ are encrypted and compressed connection strings for MonkOS clusters.
+Each MonkOS cluster has its own Monkcode, find it with:

     monk cluster info